What is “oral history?”

 few publicly accessible oral history labs in the country?

 The Oral History Studio at Edinboro University of Pennsylvania is dedicated to being a community asset to northwestern Pennsylvania as well as an academic asset to Edinboro University.
 The Oral History Studio is committed to the school’s primary mission to “create and share knowledge by providing access to education and learning experiences for the academic, cultural and personal growth of the students and the larger community.”

 At the Oral History Studio at Edinboro University of Pennsylvania their motto is “One Voice at a Time” because they believe that every person’s voice is valuable to understanding the past.
 Collections in the Oral History Studio include the experiences of men and women from northwestern Pennsylvania in World War II, citizens of Franklin Township documenting the changes in their community, the Urban History Project, the Race and Ethnicity Project, the oral histories of many of the Sisters of Saint Joseph, and the Women of Little Italy Project, among many others.

-The Oral History Studio has been operating for the last decade under the direction of Dr. Joseph Laythe who sums up what the studio does by saying “we record one voice at a time until we get to the larger picture of who we are as a people.”
+The Oral History Studio operated for a decade or more under the direction of Dr. Joseph Laythe who summed up what the studio does by saying “we record one voice at a time until we get to the larger picture of who we are as a people.”
 Anyone who would like to have their voice added to the understanding of our history are encouraged to join the hundreds of people who have already done so by make an appointment to be recorded.

 Oral History Association

 Library of Congress (Several digital collections include oral histories.)